CENG501-Projects/CENG501-Spring2022/Project_Ozdemir/Readme.md

 -  **train.py**: contains the train function which is used to train the DIMP model.

--  **test.py**: contains the test function to evaluate the performance of the model.
+-  **test.py**: contains the test functions to evaluate the performance of the model.

 -  **run.py**: the main file to train and test the DIMP model.